Lake Ellery: Geography

 Lake Ellery is 35 km south-west of Haast and 5 km inland from Jackson Bay / Okahu.
 It is accessed by a narrow unsealed road 3 km from the Arawhata River bridge, but there is no road leading to the lake shore.
 The only land access is by the Lake Ellery Track, an easy 30-minute walking track beside Ellery Stream, the lake's only outfall.
 The track leads to a picnic spot beside the south-eastern shore of the lake.
 In 1998 maintenance of the track ceased due to lack of use, but the Department of Conservation reopened it around 2007 in response to requests by the community, and it has been recently upgraded.

-Ellery Stream connects to the Jackson River, a tributary of the Arawhata River; it is possible for a powerboat to enter the lake via the 1.5 km stream, depending on water levels, but sometimes only kakaks can navigate it.
+Ellery Stream connects to the Jackson River, a tributary of the Arawhata River; it is possible for a powerboat to enter the lake via the 1.5 km stream, depending on water levels, but sometimes only kayaks can navigate it.
 The lake shore itself can only be explored by boat.

 The lake is situated between the Burmeister and Stafford Ranges, and is a deep channel carved out by an arm of the former Arawhata Glacier in the last ice age.
 It is long and narrow—less than 1 km wide at its widest point—and has a surface area of 38 km2.
 It is surrounded by steep (up to 23°) hills rising to 900 m above the lake surface, and itself is steep-sided, with a maximum depth of 90 m in the middle and an extensive shelf 60 m deep at its north-western end.
 Because its steep catchment is entirely forested with no major watercourses—none of its small tributaries are longer than 3 km—the lake has escaped being filled in by large debris-carrying rivers.

 Lake Ellery is only 3 km away from the Alpine Fault, and it preserves a record of major ruptures of this fault in the layers of sediment deposited by its tributaries.
 Earthquakes produce underwater resettlement of sediment, followed by an influx of sediment from landslides in the surrounding hills, which can be observed in sediment cores from the lake shore.
 This record goes back over 2,000 years, and complements similar records of Alpine fault earthquakes laid down at Lake Paringa and Lake Mapourika to the north; these record not only the date of major earthquakes but which section of the fault ruptured.
 The sediment cores from Lake Ellery record major ruptures of the South Westland section of the Alpine fault around the years A.D.
 845–775 and 739–646, and of the Central section in A.D.
 646–592 and 416–370.